d-holguin/OllyDbgV1.10-plugins-and-Hlpfile/Readme.md

-OllyDbg v1.10 With Best Plugins
+OllyDbg v1.10 With Plugins & Dark theme configured. 🙂
+Just extract and change the directories in Olly use the givin help api.
+Turn off Phant0m is you are having issues debugging.

 ```plugin list```